How to structure B2B marketing team?

 What should marketing operations own versus enable?

 Marketing operations owns data quality, tech stack management, campaign measurement, and process documentation.
-It enables other marketers through automation and reporting rather than executing campaigns directly.
+Enabling other marketers through automation and reporting is its job, not executing campaigns directly.
 The most common accountability gap occurs when marketing ops becomes a help desk rather than a capability owner.

 Do I need a dedicated marketing ops person or can other roles handle it?

-Companies with more than three marketing professionals need dedicated marketing operations because attribution, automation, and data management complexity becomes full-time work.
-Smaller teams can assign marketing ops to their most analytical marketer but plan to specialize this role as the team grows beyond four people.
+Once you have more than three marketing professionals, dedicate someone to operations.
+Attribution, automation, and data management complexity becomes full-time work faster than most teams expect.
+Smaller teams can assign marketing ops to their most analytical marketer, but plan to specialize this role as the team grows beyond four people.

 How do marketing ops and sales ops work together?

-Marketing ops and sales ops share data infrastructure and lead handoff processes while maintaining distinct ownership areas.
-Marketing ops owns campaign attribution and lead scoring, sales ops owns pipeline forecasting and sales process improvement.
-Create shared dashboards and weekly data reviews to prevent attribution conflicts.
+They share data infrastructure and lead handoff processes while maintaining distinct ownership areas.
+Marketing ops owns campaign attribution and lead scoring.
+Sales ops owns pipeline forecasting and sales process improvement.
+Create shared dashboards and weekly data reviews to prevent attribution conflicts before they turn into finger-pointing between teams.

 What tools and technologies should marketing ops manage?